anuta7794/Database_Engineer_Capstone_Project/README.md

 # **Database_Engineer_Capstone_Project**

 This work is a part of Capstone project for Meta Database Engineer Certificate.
 I demonstrate my new data visualization skills by helping Little Lemon restaurant complete a series of database related tasks.
-These tasks include setting up a database in MySQL workbench using a MySQL instance server, creating an Entity Relationship Diagram and implementing it in MySQL workbench, and finally generating data insights using data analytics.
+These tasks include setting up a database in MySQL Workbench using a MySQL instance server, creating an Entity Relationship Diagram and implementing it in MySQL workbench, and finally generating data insights using data analytics.

 ## **Task 1.**